-This section applies specifically to amendments to this ordinance.
+This section applies specifically to amendments to this ordinance and the Official Zoning Map.

 (C) Required hearings:

 The Board of Commissioners shall hold a public hearing before taking final action on any amendment.
 Notice shall be provided pursuant to Section 3.04.